 Cost: Budget for around 700 yen for a sweet pancake, 900 yen for a savoury / pancake meal plus 300 yen for a drink.

-Access: About a two minute walk from Hon-Kawagoe station.
+Access: Cafe Matilda restaurant is near Hon-Kawagoe station – about a two minute walk.
 The restaurant does not have any official parking, but there is a coin parking right beside the cafe.
 It costs 200 yen for 40 minutes.